201 Commonwealth Honors College - Bloom Honors Advising Center, 413-545-2483

 CHC Advising Services

-Appointment Advising – Students may call 413-545-2483 between 9-5 to schedule an appointment.
+Appointment Advising – Students may use the online scheduling button below, or call 413-545-2483 between 9-5 to schedule an appointment.
 The first two weeks of each semester, plus November and April, are our busiest advising periods and necessitate rapid triage advising.
 October and March (or other non-peak periods) offer an opportunity for more comprehensive advising.
 Note: students with course-scheduling needs and time-urgent concerns are given priority during peak times.

 Drop-in Advising – During designated Drop-in times, advisors are on duty to help students on a first come, first served basis.
 Simply stop by the CHC Office and sign in at the reception desk.
 Sign-in begins 5 minutes prior to any given session.
 Drop-in hours are: